 Rachel, meanwhile, has to face down his frosty mother, mad family and resentful friends, suspicious of an impecunious outsider who is (shock horror) the daughter of a single mother.
 Meanwhile the insane wealth is a great excuse for an explosion of glitzy clothes, OTT houses and amazing parties.
 Oh, and the sound track is brilliant too, with Chinese versions of Material Girl, Money (That’s What I Want) and Coldplay’s Yellow plus a touching version of Can’t Help Falling In Love With You.

 Constance Wu (Rachel) is fine as the lead, and better when she gets feisty.
-The film doesn’t do much more with Nick than establish he’s terribly nice to his mother/girlfriend/best friend/kids/old ladies, but he does take his top off a lot, so that’s good.
+The film doesn’t do much more with Nick than establish he’s terribly nice to his mother/girlfriend/best friend/kids/old ladies, but he does take his top off a lot.
 It’s the supporting characters that make it, including Awkwafina as the zany College room mate and her madder rich kitsch family, Michelle Yeoh as the glacial mother giving good evil and Gemma Chan as a cousin trying to shore up a disintegrating marriage.

 8 money lessons from Crazy Rich Asians